General Information

 Decision Notification

 An initial review of your application will take place as a part of application processing.
-Students deemed as in-state without need of additional documents or clarifying information will have their record updated to reflect in-state at that time.
-Students who live out-of-state and have not applied for in-state status will have their record updated to out-of-state.
+Students deemed as in-state without the need for additional documents or clarifying information will have their records updated to reflect in-state at that time.
+Students who live out-of-state and have not applied for in-state status will have their records updated to out-of-state.
 Those students whose domicile application requires an intermediate review by the domicile committee will be classified as Undetermined.
 This Undetermined status is an internal status for processing purposes.
 Students classified as Undetermined will receive an email requesting additional information.

 Other Pathways to In-State Tuition